Friends together

 Normal wear and tear are inevitable in any home, but if there’s any accidental damage you should report it straight away.

 Nothing good will come from trying to hide any damage from your landlord.
-You’ll always be found out, and you could be penalised financially for it – or even evicted.
+Someone will always find out, and they could penalise you financially for it — or even evict you.

-It’s your sole responsibility to report all repairs that are required.
+You are solely responsible for reporting all required repairs.
 You could find yourself liable for paying for them if you don’t report them and allow further damage to occur.

 The landlord can only respond to what they are aware of!